The Management of Safeguarding at Parkside Academy

 - The most common reason for children becoming looked after is a result of abuse and/or neglect.
 Parkside Academy staff have the skills, knowledge and understanding to keep looked after children safe.

 - Parkside Academy staff are given information they need in relation to to a child’s looked after legal status and the child contact arrangements with birth partners or those with parental responsibility.
 This comes from the pupil’s home school on admission.
 We will also have information about the child’s care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.
 The key teacher for the pupil and the Head of School will have details of the child’s social worker and the name of the virtual school head in the authority that looks after that child.

 The designated teacher for looked after children

-- The Head Teacher, Jamie Benson is our designated teacher for looked after children.
-His role is different from the DT in mainstream schools because each allocated acts as a DT for their core pupils, including looked after children.
+- The designated teacher for looked after children at Parkside Academy KS3 is Sian Sherman and at Parkside Academy KS4 is Nick Stevens.
+Their roles are different from the DT in mainstream schools because each allocated acts as a DT for their core pupils, including looked after children.

 - All staff promote the educational achievement of looked after children, and children who have been previously looked after.

 - The overall DT receives appropriate training and is an upper pay spine 3 teacher.